You are here

 - For additional information on allowable activities under ESEA programs for foster students, download the Foster Care Education Program fact sheet (PDF) and Funding Sources to Support Students in Foster Care (DOCX).

-- For questions contact Kristin Myers, Foster Care Education Coordinator
+- For questions contact Jamie Burciaga, Foster Care Education Coordinator

 The 21st CCLC grant program supports the creation of local out-of-school time (OST) programs to provide students and their families with high-quality academic enrichment opportunities and services.
 Centers serve students—in particular, those who attend high-poverty and low-performing schools—and provide academic and enrichment services during non-school hours.
 Services focus on helping children succeed academically by: